Dumitru Stăniloae: Biography

 In January 1934, Stăniloae took over as editor in chief of the Transylvanian bi-weekly church newspaper Telegraful român (The Romanian Telegraph).
 He would hold the position until May 1945.
 Under the previous editor in chief, George Proca, Telegraful român had published ambivalent articles about the Jewish minority.
-Under Stăniloae, the editorial line became aggressively antisemitic.
+Under Stăniloae, the editorial line became aggressively antisemitic, promoting the theory of Jewish Bolshevism.
 It published eulogies of legionaries Ion Moța and Vasile Marin, far-right politician A. C. Cuza, Romanian dictator Ion Antonescu and even Adolf Hitler.
 As antisemitic legislation was adopted by the successive Romanian governments Telegraful supported the legislation.
 Deportations of Roma and Jews were also encouraged.
-Some editorials (including a 1942 article suggestively titled Au să dispară din Europa, i.e., They will disappear from Europe) go as far as advocating the Final Solution.
+Some editorials (including a 1942 article suggestively titled Au să dispară din Europa, i.e., They will disappear from Europe) go as far as advocating the Final Solution:

+"The newspaper Raza from Bessarabia prints the joyful news that the last Jewish convoy from Chişinău is heading towards the Russian steppe, and thus the city got rid of the Jewish cancer.
+According to the aforementioned newspaper, the departure of the Jews took place with the same swiftness in the other cities of Bessarabia.
+So it should be – in Bessarabia and all the other provinces of the country."

+Under Stăniloae's leadership, the newspaper also promoted anti-Catholicism and anti-Protestantism.

+As a result of his political writing and his notability, a generation of theologians, associated with him or sharing his political views - in particular antisemitism, is known as "Stăniloae Generation".